keutmann/twitter-clone-gundb/README.md

 npm install

-Gun DB is install directly from github as the npm package can be old.
+Gun DB may need to be installed directly from github as the npm package can be old.

 npm install git+https://github.com/gundb/gun.git